naomitewolde9-design/W2_Workshop/Ex2B_Model_Brainstorm.md

 BRAINSTORMING NOTES:( don't forget to keep spacing in between each note so when you commit changes it looks organized and clean)

 # Logical Model

+- Naomi: She needs to be able to clearly see client information, dog information, and appointment information, Client/dog/and appointment ID's need to be consistent throughout each sheet/table so that all the information can be tracked.